CaryRoys/JanglerDVR/README.md

 ## Powershell

 The latest and greatest is a powershell script.
-It takes a single parameter and then downloads a file if it's not already in the target folder.
+It takes a single parameter for the download folder, and then downloads a file if it's not already in the target folder.

 This makes it really easy to set up a scheduled task or CRON job or similar to just run it once a week to get episodes.

+Most of this script was written by the Chromium browser dev mode, once I sniffed out the REST call which got the list of program streams.

 ## Batch file stuff